raspberrypilearning/grandpa-scarer/README.md

 # Grandpa Scarer

-In this project we are going to use a Raspberry Pi to play spooky noises whilst releasing a scary spider from a box onto whoever is underneath at the press of a button!
+In this project we are going to use a Raspberry Pi to play spooky noises, whilst releasing a scary spider from a box onto whoever is underneath, at the press of a button!

 ![Box](images/finishedBox.jpg)